eqvaldi/releases/README.md

-Release4.1 (V4-DEV)
+Release4.x (V4-DEV)
+- Add new image variant: KDE

 Release4.0 (V4-LTS)
 - Replace spek with sox.
-- Add new image variants: minimal (no Desktop Env.) and KDE.
+- Add new image variant: minimal (no Desktop Env.)
 - Bump Armbian to 26.02.0
 - Bump Debian to 13.3
 - Bunp linux kernels to 2026.2.4.